hbc/Intro-to-R-extended/lessons/00-before-we-start.md

 ## Before we get started

-The instructions below are for students who have downloaded the `Intro-to-R-extended-master.zip` prior to class.
-If you do not have this zip file please check the README file for this repo on what you need to get started.
+To get started take a look at the middle panel (under the red bar) of the main screen for this repo.
+You will find on the right hand side a button that allows you to 'Download ZIP'.
+You will need to click on that and a zip file 'Intro-to-R-master.zip' will be dowloaded to your computer, keep note of it's location.
+These are the materials required for this workshop.

 * Move the `Intro-to-R-extended-master.zip` to your Dektop and extract contents.
 You should now have a directory by the same name on your Desktop.
 * Open up RStudio